Zilliqa/Zilliqa/tests/EvmAcceptanceTests/README.md

-    npx hardhat test --grep something    # to run tests containing `something` in the description npx hardhat test filename    # to run tests of `filename` npx hardhat test folder/*    # to run tests of `folder`
+    npx hardhat test --grep something    # to run tests containing `something` in the description npx hardhat test filename    # to run tests of `filename` npx hardhat test folder/*    # to run tests of `folder` npx hardhat test --parallel   # to run tests in parallel
 ```

 # Start Testing